Prospects for Observing the Microquasar SS 433 with the LACT Array: Overview of the LACT array

-In previous work\cite{zhang2024layout}, detailed Monte Carlo simulations were carried out based on this design to determine the optimized LACT layout and evaluate the instrument performance in both large and small zenith angle modes.
-These studies provide estimates of the angular resolution and effective area, which are presented in Fig.\ref{fig:effa}.
-In the following discussion, the instrument response functions (IRFs) used are derived from these two modes.
+In previous work by \cite{zhang2025performance}, detailed Monte Carlo simulations were carried out to determine the optimized LACT layout and evaluate the instrument performance under two zenith angle configurations.
+For the present study, we adopt the instrument response functions corresponding to these two modes, with zenith angles of 20° and 60°, and the resulting angular resolution and effective area estimates are shown in Fig.~\ref{fig:effa}.

-In the following part, we present simulations of LACT observations of SS 433, exploring its ability to detect and resolve the outer jets, reconstruct their spatial properties, and provide constraints on the underlying acceleration and emission mechanisms.
-These simulations serve as a preparatory step for future observations, demonstrating how LACT can bridge the gap between current gamma-ray observatories and advance our understanding of microquasar jets in the multi-TeV energy regime.